Skip Navigation

 Annotation: This report describes medical home and dental home models of care, Affordable Care Act–related health care system changes, and options for integrating oral health care and other health care.
 Topics include medical-dental integration approaches, features of highly integrated systems, integrating oral health into medical and health home models, integrating oral health into training programs, advantages and barriers to integration, and future directions for the patient-centered dental home.

-Keywords: Dental care, Family centered services, Health care delivery, Health care reform, Health insurance, Medical home, Model programs, Oral health, Patient Protection and Affordable Care Act, Patient care, Service coordination, Service delivery systems, Service integration
+Keywords: Family centered services, Health care delivery, Health care reform, Health insurance, Medical home, Model programs, Oral health, Oral health care, Patient Protection and Affordable Care Act, Patient care, Service coordination, Service delivery systems, Service integration

 University of Washington Health Sciences Administration, Alcohol and Drug Abuse Institute, Fetal Alcohol and Drug Unit.
 2015.
 The Parent-Child Assistance Program (PCAP): Prevention & intervention with high-risk mothers and their children.
 Seattle, WA: Washington State Department of Social and Health Services, Division of Behavioral Health and Recovery, 6 pp.